OVERVIEW Villa Penna

 King size Double bedroom with en suite bathroom (shower)

-King size double bedroom with en suite bathroom (shower) on second floor
+King size double bedroom with en suite bathroom (shower) on higher level

-King size double bedroom with en suite bathroom up (shower)
+King size double bedroom with en suite bathroom (shower)

 4m x 14 m pool with a 4 m x 4 m shallow beach area